jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 Additionally, @chap_2_2 identified the primary geometrical factors that can precipitate ignition and outlined the necessary modifications to mitigate this risk.
 While the threat of hydrogen self-ignition requires serious scrutiny, the literature review supported the feasibility of secure hydrogen application, provided that its properties are thoroughly understood and appropriately managed.
 A critical aspect emerges when evaluating the transferability of hydrogen applications from the automotive industry to #glspl("swith") for large commercial aircraft, such as the Airbus A350-1000 @link_Airbus_350.
-Rather than direct transposition, a systematic approach becomes necessary.
+Rather than direct transposition, a structured approach becomes necessary.
 This involved conducting a series of smaller-scale experimental and numerical studies, progressively advancing toward large aircraft scale.
 Such a methodical progression enables systematic knowledge accumulation while carefully managing the risks associated with scaling up hydrogen technologies in aviation.
-The research outlined a potential development path that emphasized this gradual, methodical approach to research and development, ensuring that each step builds upon validated understanding from previous investigations.
+The research delineated a potential development path that emphasized this gradual, methodical approach to research and development, ensuring that each step builds upon validated understanding from previous investigations.

 // --------------------------- 3_Pressurized_Body --------------------------- //